code-423n4/2022-05-vetoken/README.md

   - for each veAsset project, there will be a dedicated VeAssetDepositor contract deployed.

 - Booster
-  - this contract allow users to deposit lp tokens getting from veAsset projects
+  - this contract allows users to deposit lp tokens getting from veAsset projects
   - users get another new token in exchange (token name is concatenated from lp token name + "veToken Deposit")
   - users can stake the new token in the base reward pool
   - the lp token deposited to the contract, will be transferred to external gauges of each veAsset project by VoterProxy contract